fkit00/fkit00/README.md

 I’m interested in web development and cybersecurity!

-Right now i'm working on getting my brain around python, testing and non-relational datbases.
+Right now i'm working on getting my brain around python, testing and non-relational databases.

 What i've been using!